Jenkins immediately suspected she had been bitten by a snake.

 Jason Clark of Southeastern Reptile Rescue in Griffin offers aversion training — or so-called snake school — for dogs.

 The $60-per-pet course teaches dogs to avoid snakes using the senses of sight, smell and sound.
 The class uses live, venomous snakes.
 According to its website, dogs are trained using an e-collar, which produces a negative reinforcement by electric stimulation.

 People can also post photos on the company’s Facebook page, and Clark will help identify the culprit.

-Unlike Grasso, Clark said he started getting calls about snakes in January and February this year, instead of the usual months of March and April.
+Unlike Grasso, Clark said he started getting calls about snakes in January and February last year, instead of the usual months of March and April.

 He advises pet owners to keep shrugs trimmed and backyards free of a lot of clippings, debris, ivy and monkey grass, which provide good ground cover for a snake.

 While bird feeders are good for birds, they also attract food sources for snakes.
 “Bird feeders are great in winter when birds need it the most and snakes are not as active,” he said.
 “Snakes are not mystical creatures.
 Like any animal, they look for a suitable habitat and food sources.
 When a snake comes on your property, you don’t want them to feel comfortable being there.”